Dunluce Castle: Medieval Irish Castle on the Antrim Coast

 Dunluce Castle is dramatically located atop a cliff on the north coast.

-The dramatic history of Dunluce is matched by tales of banshees, mermaids and the story of how the castle kitchens fell into the sea one stormy night in 1639.
-Dunluce is also regarded as the possible inspiration for Cair Paravel in C.S.
-Lewis' Chronicles of Narnia.
+The dramatic history of Dunluce is matched by tales of a banshee and how the castle kitchens fell into the sea one stormy night in 1639.

 Visitor information includes an audio visual tour of the castle, with a ‘treasure hunt’ encouraging younger visitors to explore.
 A Dunluce Castle app for iPhone and android devices is available free of charge from the App Store and Google Play.